PatternsTechGit/PT_ClientSideAuthorization/README.md

 The *ngIf="this.loggedInUserRole == 'account-holder'" is checking for role of account holder.
 The *ngIf="this.loggedInUserRole == 'bank-manager'" is checking for role of the bank manager.

 When we run the application.
-Since the user is having role of **account-holder** so, cann't be able to view links for;
+Since the user is having role of **account-holder** so, can't be able to view links for;
 - Create New Account
 - Manage Accounts

-### Step 7 : Controlling ToolBar Behaviour
+### Step 7 : Controlling ToolBar Behavior

-In Toolbar component we will implement the authorization behaviour using AuthService.
-So inject the auth service in the controller and create a variable for logged in user
+In `toolbar.component.ts` component we will implement the authorization behavior using AuthService.
+So we will inject the `AuthService` in the controller and create a variable for logged in user.

 ```typescript
 loggedInUser?: AppUser;